varigence/docs/bimlflex/delivering-data-vault/data-vault-introduction.md

 * Uniquely linked refers to the modeling of relationships as they (logically) are between business concepts
 * Normalized aims at the separation between core business concepts and keys (Hubs) and contextual data (Satellites)

-These are very similar to the well-known Data Warehouse definitions of 'subject-oriented', 'integrated', 'time-variant' and 'nonvolatile' as defined by Bill Inmon.
+These are very similar to the well-known Data Warehouse definitions of 'subject-oriented', 'integrated', 'time-variant' and 'non-volatile' as defined by Bill Inmon.
 Data Vault is a Data Warehouse approach, and the technique fully adheres to this more generic definition.

 Data Vault was first published in 2002 by Dan Linstedt in The Data Warehouse Newsletter (TDAN) with of five articles covering the data modeling fundamentals.
 These articles can be found [here](http://tdan.com/data-vault-series-1-data-vault-overview/5054).